-Taken together, even if study (ii.) provides information on pre-natal developmental toxicity, none of sources of information cover structural malformations and variations (external, visceral and skeletal).
+Taken together, even if study (i.) provides information on pre-natal developmental toxicity, none of sources of information cover structural malformations and variations (external, visceral and skeletal).
+Furthermore, the reliability of study (i.) is affected so significantly that it cannot be taken into consideration in a weight of evidence approach.